'Call of Duty: Warzone' is a serious contender to Fortnite's throne

 Even Gulag has its weaknesses.
 While you're waiting for your one-versus-one, you'll be waiting in the gallery above the shower room arena with a handful of other players.
 If you just stand there and wait for your turn to load, other players can throw stones and punch you while you do.
 It doesn't impact your fight in terms of health, but it's just so noisy.
 There should be an option to either turn off hitmarkers or stop the violence from making any sound.

 When all is said and done, Warzone is a free game in public beta.
 You have to expect that there are going to be some kinks that need working out.
 Movement is slick, gun play is exactly what you'd expect from a Call of Duty game, looting an enemy requires far fewer interactions than in other battle royale shooters.
-Plus, it directly addresses nearly all of the issues people had with Blackout.
+It directly addresses nearly all of the issues people had with Blackout and even copies one of the best in-game ping systems from Apex (Fortnite did too).

 Given that everything ties into Modern Warfare, you can expect that many will unlock the standalone game to carry their progress across, but Infinity Ward also offers a Battle Pass system (roughly $10 for a month) for those who just want to pick up things inside the battle royale.
 As with most Battle Pass systems, Warzone doesn't incentivize pay-to-win, but instead provides cosmetic items, access to different Operator skins and blueprints for weapons.